 -Donna F. St. John

 If we are going to turn the paradigm of education around we will need to rethink everything.
 How we engage our students through a multi-sensory engagement to the diversification of how we present the materials.
 I have designed a contemporary 4-Tier approach to curriculum design that allows instructors to honor not only their students’ unique talents and information processing systems but also provide honor for their own diverse way to teach.
 This new way form of curriculum allows more freedom for the students and puts the instructor in the necessary and healthy role of coach as they watch their students ignite and engage.

 I have taught in the K-12 setting for 27 years and I am currently a professor at Kendall College Of Art and Design in Grand Rapids, Michigan.
 I’ve been awarded Teacher of the Year from two separate districts, receiving Most Inspirational Teacher 11 times.
-I have an MA in Education & Fine Art and I am currently completing my MFA in painting.
+I have an MA in Education & Fine Art and I have earned my MFA in painting from KCAD.

 I provide professional development throughout Michigan as well as being an active participant and group facilitator for the Midwest Brain Institute.
 It’s through my teaching experience and my fascination with neural research that I have been able to design an intentional curriculum format that is highly engaging and rigorous.